Trailblazers and latecomers: open banking around the world | GoCardless

 Despite the strong growth of open banking product usage in the UK, only 102 of the 294 regulated providers have a live customer offering, so it’s reasonable to expect increased uptake as more providers roll out new and innovative products.

 Research from Tink showed that key stakeholders in UK financial institutions have some of the most positive attitudes towards open banking.
-68% agree that open banking is viewed as an opportunity in their organisation, while 70% have a clear strategy to realise the potential of open banking.
+68% agree that open banking is viewed as an opportunity in their organization, while 70% have a clear strategy to realize the potential of open banking.

 PWC research indicates that 64% of adults will be ‘adopters’ of open banking by 2022.